Big Love: Filming and sets

 Although set in Utah, the series was primarily filmed at the Santa Clarita Studios in Valencia, California.
 The location used for filming "Henrickson's Home Plus" scenes was The All American Home Center in Downey, California.

 The exterior scenes of the three homes that Bill owns were filmed on location on Shady Lane, in the small town of Fillmore, California.

 The mall scenes from season one were filmed in the Fox Hills Mall, in Culver City, California.
 Other exterior shots were filmed in Downtown Salt Lake City, Utah, and Sandy, Utah, as well as northeast Los Angeles, California.

 Music

-During the first three seasons, "God Only Knows", by The Beach Boys, played during the opening titles (and a cover version at the end of the final episode at the end of the final season, season 5).
+During the first three seasons, "God Only Knows", by The Beach Boys, played during the opening titles (and a cover version at the end of the series finale).
 The musical score for the series was composed by Anton Sanko.
 Mark Mothersbaugh composed music for the first season, while David Byrne was in charge of music during the second season.
 The theme song for the final two seasons of the series was "Home", by the band Engineers.